-Marathon Patent Group Announces That the USPTO Has Denied American Honda Motor Co.
-Inc.'s Petition for Inter Partes Review of Signal IP, Inc.'s '375 Patent
+Marathon Patent Group Announces That the USPTO Has Denied Texas Instruments Inc. Petition for Inter Partes Review of Vantage Point Patent

 Marathon is a patent acquisition and monetization company.
 The Company acquires patents from a wide-range of patent holders from individual inventors to Fortune 500 companies.
 Marathon's strategy of acquiring patents that cover a wide-range of subject matter allows the Company to achieve diversity within its patent asset portfolio.
 Marathon generates revenue with its diversified portfolio through actively managed concurrent patent rights enforcement campaigns.
 This approach is expected to result in a long-term, diversified revenue stream.
 To learn more about Marathon Patent Group, visit www.marathonpg.com.